isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 ###  Step 2: Remove Everything except the Wood

-Playsets usually feature various plastic accessories that provide additional play activities for the kids for a fun
+Playsets usually feature various plastic accessories that provide additional play activities for the kids for a fun-filled playing experience.
-- filled playing experience.
 These accessories may include swings, slides, telescopes, and steering wheels among others.

 You should remove all these accessories.
 You can also remove the canopy roof.
 Just eliminate Anything that is not wood from the playset.